ARUP-NGS/StrainConstructMer/README.md

 ---

 # ARUP StrainTypeMer
-__ARUP StrainTypeMer__ is a rapid program that compares the nucleotide content or more samples.
-The primary use case is to replace for Pulsed Field Gel Electrophoresis (PFGE) for epidemiological analysis.
+__ARUP StrainTypeMer__ is a rapid program that compares the nucleotide content of one or more samples/strains.
+The primary use case is epidemiological analysis.
+This tool can replace Pulsed Field Gel Electrophoresis (PFGE).
+Results are presented and interpreted in a manner similar to PFGE.
+Samples/strains are grouped as _Clonal_, _Closely_, _Possibly_ and _Not_ Related.

 The program analyzes NGS data created by a Whole Genome Fragmentation Protocol.
-This version of __StrainTypeMer__ works as two Ion Torrent Plugins __StrainConstructMer__ and __StrainCompareMer__.
+This version of __ARUP StrainTypeMer__ works as two Ion Torrent Plugins __ARUP StrainConstructMer__ and __ARUP StrainCompareMer__.
 While most epidemiological NGS methods require reference alignment __ARUP StrainTypeMer__ is designed to run reference free.
 This creates a universal analysis method to compared strains unhindered by the amount of identity a sample has with the reference sequence or the availability of a suitable reference.
 Because __ARUP StrainTypeMer__ is reference-free it creates a universal strain comparison method that will work across many species and genera.
 Analysis can be completed in under 30 minutes for 5-20 samples.

-# StrainConstructMer
+# ARUP StrainConstructMer
-__StrainConstructMer__ is the first plugin in the StrainTypeMer analysis.
-This plugin processes a sample and transform the data so that comparisons can be performed with the __StrainCompareMer__ plugin.
+__ARUP StrainConstructMer__ is the first plugin in the StrainTypeMer analysis.
+This plugin processes a sample and transform the data so that comparisons can be performed with the __ARUP StrainCompareMer__ plugin.

 ## Features
 * Calculates coverage